 The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural, and economic goals.
 Comprised of dedicated staff and volunteers, ICA provides language instruction, support finding housing and employment and a range of other services.
 In addition, ICA is actively engaged in the community to strengthen connections between immigrants and those born in Canada.
 Through our work, we are building a strong, diverse, and vibrant community.
 ICA is a welcoming, passionate, and energetic organization that has been having a positive impact in the Greater Victoria region for nearly 50 years.

-Under the guidelines of multiple funders including the Ministry of Advanced Education, Skills and Training, Immigration, Refugees and Citizenship Canada (IRCC), etc., this position designs, coordinates and facilitates group workshops on topics related to employment and job search/retention strategies for immigrant and refugee youth.
-Leads the delivery of skills training and employment program to assist immigrant and refugee youth with their successful labour market attachment.
+Under the guidelines of multiple funders including Employment and Social Development Canada (ESDC), this position designs, coordinates and facilitates group workshops on topics related to employment and job search/retention strategies for immigrant and refugee youth.
+Leads the delivery of skills training and employment program to assist immigrants and refugee youth with their successful labour market attachment.
+The YESS program provides one-on-one support and group workshops directed to youth clients.
+If youth are interested in a cohort model, YESS staff would refer them to the Game Changer program or other cohort model programs in the region.
 Provides all aspects of career counselling, facilitation, outreach, case management (needs assessments, action planning, job search work experience services, skills enhancement services, self-employment services as well as job sustainment services).
 Develops connections with the employer community and stays current on local labour market information.
 This is a multifaceted position and requires an individual that is able to balance superior client service with other responsibilities and multiple contract requirements.
 Serves all individuals, including BIPOC, LGBTQ2+ and Indigenous, and those with diverse abilities.
 Reports to the Employment Services Manager.